 Fresno Pacific is a Christian University

-As a Christian university we are Anabaptist, evangelical and multi-denominational.
+As a Christian university we are Anabaptist, evangelical and ecumenical.
 In our Anabaptist commitment we affirm the importance of service, the priority of the Kingdom of God over other structures and values, the sacramental quality of the gathered Christian community and the Lordship of Christ over all of life.
 To be Anabaptist means to be diverse and inclusive, but with convictions that build upon a particular tradition.

 We are also a member of a particular Anabaptist branch - the Mennonite Brethren - which brings evangelical aspects to our identity.
 In this we value the authority of the Bible, the new birth, service and mission, and personal spiritual development.
 In addition, and along with many contemporary evangelicals, the Idea states that we value the "practice of reconciliation and love in settings of violence, oppression and injustice."
 Both our Anabaptist and evangelical heritages call us to reach out to people of the diverse communities around us.